pmem/pmdk/doc/libpmemobj.3.md

 The minimum file size of each part of the pool set is the same as the minimum size allowed for a transactional object store consisting of one file.
 It is defined in `<libpmemobj.h>` as `PMEMOBJ_MIN_POOL`.
 Sections defining the replica sets are optional.
 There could be multiple replica sections and each must start with the line containing a *REPLICA* string.
 Lines starting with “#” character are ignored.

-Here is the example “myobjpool.set” file:
+Here is the example "myobjpool.set" file:

 ```c
 PMEMPOOLSET